BenRodProd/BenRodProd/README.md

 - *JAVASCRIPT - SYNTAX & SEMANTIK*
 - *WEBDEVELOPMENT FRONTEND*

-Certificat from **CodePirate**.
+Certificats from **CodePirate**.

-In addition, I have a lot of years of experience of music production and video editing.
+In addition, I have a lot of years of experience in music production, video editing and social media managment.